Nexis-Network/homepage/content/docs/manage/projects.md

 ## Default resources

-When you add a new project, Exzo Network creates the following resources by default:
+When you add a new project, Nexis Network creates the following resources by default:

 - A primary branch called `main`.
 You can create child branches from the primary branch or from any previously created branch.
 For more information, see [Manage branches](/docs/manage/branches).
 - A single read-write compute endpoint.
 This is the compute instance associated with the branch.
 For more information, see [Manage computes](/docs/manage/endpoints).
 - A ready-to-use database, called `neondb`, which lives in the project's primary branch.
-- A default Postgres role that takes its name from your Exzo Network account (the Google, GitHub, or partner account that you registered with).
+- A default Postgres role that takes its name from your Nexis Network account (the Google, GitHub, or partner account that you registered with).

 ## About the Settings page